Manage Buckets

 Modify a Bucket

-You can modify most of a bucket’s settings after its creation.
+You can modify some of a bucket’s settings after its creation.

 To modify a bucket, you need the Project Owner